nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Format: **`ignore [INDEX]`** or **`unignore [INDEX]`**

-* `index` The index of the entry you want to ignore, obtained by using the `view` command:
+* `INDEX` is the transaction number given by rainyDay to identify a transaction

 Example of Usage: